 The IP.com Prior Art Database

 Prior art describes a method to enable users to rate a widget from the widget itself instead of through a widget catalogue.
 Other art has introduced the idea of incorporating user ratings into "advertisement widgets", enabling a completely new perspective as advertisement widgets currently have not been shown allowing the user and or viewer of the widget to rate either the advertisement itself, or its content.
+This invention describes a method to correlate user rating and metric data, where user rating is enabled from within the widget's user interface, to provide value.
+That is, proposed is an advantageous and unique way to consume correlated user rating and metric data to benefit the widget publishers.

 Methods and System for the Creation of Business Intelligence through Combined Rating, Metric and Demographic Data Obtained through Shareable , Intrumented Widgets